dcac/dcac.github.io/_posts/reviews/2012-11-24-the-sessions.md

 Helen Hunt is the polar opposite: controlled, calm, and commanding.
 She exposes you early and often as she performs body awareness exercises with Mark.
 To his delight, she guides the back of his hand through breast etiquette: "If you touch one, you have to touch the other.
 It's sort of a rule."
 Lessons of this type are apparently what separate sex surrogates from prostitutes, although the film doesn't split hairs.
 Besides being more introspective about her work (your work, really), she institutes a strict limit on the number of encounters, which becomes the film's inherit drama.
 She's less worried about overstaying her welcome than about "emotional transference".
 Basically, building elaborate long-term fantasies about her (I wouldn't know anything about that).

 You've done a great job, you two.
 I appreciate your bold decision to appear at this relatively late age, and I understand if we can never see each other again.
 Those are the rules, after all.
-But it was pretty great to break them--just this once.
+But it was pretty great to break them—just this once.

 {% contentfor signature %}
 **Yours truly,**